 O.M.veeeooo – Emvio Carbloaded PETG filament…it’s amazing!

 I am currently in the process of printing the Open RC F1 car using various manufacturer filaments, and being F1, cars, engineering, engines…you gotta have some carbon fibre right!??
 Behold the Emvio Carbloaded PETG!
 The guys over at Emvio Engineering kindly donated some of their Carbloaded PETG filament for me to use.
 Just wow!
 I love its look, and it’s feel and ease of printing.
 The well-designed packaging is a bonus too!

-The Emvio Carbloaded PETG comes sealed as you’d expect, however, the bag it comes in is resealable…a nice touch!
+The Emvio Carbloaded PETG comes sealed as you’d expect; however, the bag it comes in is resealable…a nice touch!
 The packaging is funky looking and on the back has the following information:

-- Info on the company,
+- Info on the company

-- how to store the filament,
+- how to store the filament

 - How to use